CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 - Each folder (`GeneralizedLinearRegression`, `GradientBoostingTreeRegressor`, `LinearRegression` and `RandomForestRegressor`) contains the trained model with the best parameters, ready to be used to perform price prediction on never-before-seen data

 ### `Notebooks folder:` contains notebooks produced
-- `exports folder:` contains the .html of each model run for each notebook based on the splitting method with final results and interactive graphs
+- `exports folder:` contains the .html of feature engineering notebook and for each models train / validation run based on the splitting method with final results and interactive graphs
 - `1-data-crawling.ipynb:` crawling data on Bitcoin's price and blochckain by querying APIs
 - `2-feature-engineering.ipynb:` adding useful features regardings the price of Bitcoin, visualizing data and performing feature selection
 - `3-5-splitting_method.ipynb:` it performs training/validation of models according to the chosen split method (block split, walk forward split or single split)